 Artist: Luigi Nono

-The other major composer of Italian experimental music during the postwar era, Luigi Nono is one of serialism’s most radical figures.
+The other major composer of Italian experimental music during the postwar era, Luigi Nono was one of serialism’s most radical figures.
 Nevertheless, “España en el Corazón” is a little too radical, even by Nono standards.